+Populate the dt_sc table for the qualified CodeContentType

+These qualified CodeContentType has no SC according to the schema.
+Therefore, they inherit/copy all SCs from its based BDT, populate rows in this table appropriately for these SCs by copying information from the SCs of the based BDT.
+The based BDT, CodeContentType, basically has all its SCs with max cardinality zero, so these qualified BDT also has no SCs but still need to populate all those records.

+Populate the bdt_sc_pri_restri table the qualified CodeContentType

+Similar to the previous section, each qualified CodeContentType inherits/copies all bdt_sc_pri_restric records from its based BDT.

+Import qualified IDContentType

+The only one to import is the AgencyIDContenttype in the Fields.xsd.
+This is imported similar to the qualified CodeContentType, except in the case of bdt_pri_restri table.
+Where the code_list_id is populated, the agency_id_list_id column has to be populated instead.

+Import other QBDTs

-Import the QBDTs from the Fields.xsd.
+Import other QBDTs from Fields.xsd.
 Run through all the types declaration in the Fields.xsd, check with the GUID whether the type has already been imported in the database.
 If not, check whether it has a simple content.
 The type has a simple content if it meets this XPATH condition – xsd:complexType[count(.//xsd:simpleContent >= 1].
 The type that passes these tests shall be imported as a qualified BDTs.
-(Note that this logic assumes that all simple types have already been imported as other types of DT earlier.
-In other words, there is no QBDT declared as a simpleType)
+(Note that this logic assumes that all simple types have already been imported via other sections earlier.
+In other words, there is no QBDT declared as an xsd:simpleType)

 In principle, multiple new BDTs may be necessary, i.e., a new QBDT may be basing on another new QBDT.
-Populate the BCCP table and DT related tables (for the new QBDT) as follows.
+Populate DT related tables (for the new QBDT) as follows.

-A QBDT should be defined in an xsd:complexType element (other than those xsd:complexType already imported as the default BDTs in 3.1.1.6) in the Fields.xsd.
+A QBDT applicable to the logic in this section should be defined in an xsd:complexType element (other than those xsd:complexType already imported as in 3.1.1.8) in the Fields.xsd.
 So this DT import needs to happen after all earlier DT imports.

 XPATH expressions below assume xsd:complexType is the context.